teamtomo/teamtomo-site-archive/walkthroughs/EMPIAR-10164/particle-picking.md

 This will create a new table called `result_10Apx_nodup.tbl`, reducing clusters of multiple particles within 4 pixels (half the distance we measured earlier) to a single particle.

 The next step is to remove particles that don't belong to the lattice.
-To do so, we use [`check_radial_distribution.m`](https://github.com/teamtomo/teamtomo.github.io/tree/master/walkthroughs/EMPIAR-10164/scripts/check_radial_distribution.m).
+To do so, we use [`check_radial_distribution.m`](https://github.com/teamtomo/teamtomo.github.io/tree/master/walkthroughs/EMPIAR-10164/scripts/check_radial_distribution.m) (which requires [`dtneighbours_in_range.m`](https://github.com/teamtomo/teamtomo.github.io/tree/master/walkthroughs/EMPIAR-10164/scripts/dtneighbours_in_range.m)).

 Once again, in the same directory, simply run:
 `````{tab-set}